 - This (very long) handbook from the State of Minnesota goes into deep detail about each of the entity types and includes information about applicable regulations and necessary documents.
 We suggest taking a read through pp. 38-42 and 50-53 for a deeper look at what’s involved in partnerships and LLCs, the most common types of entities.

 - Here’s a (short!) document from the Minnesota Department of Revenue that discusses forms and income reporting requirements for the different entity types.
 This is a good resource to get a sense of how your tax filing may look different as a business.

 - The jurisdiction in which your business is located will have the most influence over some of your questions and decision-making points (such as on-site food preparation, liquor permitting, educational entity, etc.).
-Davis Law Office works most often with these issues in the context of the City of Minneapolis, and their business portal is amazing.
+Davis Law Office works most often with these issues in the context of the City of Minneapolis, and their business portal is pretty great.
 Even if you’re not considering opening in Minneapolis, there is a lot of great information that would still give you an idea of things to think about even if the municipality you would like to do business in doesn’t have as robust a portal.
-Make sure you check the city websites for places you are interested in starting up in.
+Make sure you check the city or county websites for the location of your new business.